Poland's PGNiG will deliver gas to Novatek customers | Headlines

 Poland's PGNiG will deliver gas to Novatek customers

-Poland's biggest gas company PGNiG said on Friday that its subsidiaries Polska Spolka Gazownictwa and PGNiG Obrot Detaliczny would provide natural gas to customers in boroughs affected by a halt in deliveries from Russian company Novatek Green Energy.
+Poland's biggest gas company PGNiG said on Friday that its subsidiaries Polska Spolka Gazownictwa and PGNiG Obrot Detaliczny would provide gas to customers in areas affected by a halt in deliveries from Russian company Novatek Green Energy.
 On Thursday, several towns across Poland had their gas supplies cut by the Russian-owned supplier hit by sanctions.

+Poland's biggest gas company PGNiG said on Friday that its subsidiaries Polska Spolka Gazownictwa and PGNiG Obrot Detaliczny would provide gas to customers in areas affected by a halt in deliveries from Russian company Novatek Green Energy.

-"Polska Spolka Gazownictwa based on an order from Prime Minister (...) has immediately commenced realization of task aiming at the recovery of gas distribution to the 10 boroughs..." said the company.
+On Thursday, several towns across Poland had their gas supplies cut by the Russian-owned supplier hit by sanctions.
+"Polska Spolka Gazownictwa based on an order from Prime Minister (...) has immediately commenced realisation of task aiming at recovery of gas distribution to the 10 boroughs...," the company said.

-The gas will be delivered to the boroughs by PGNiG's unit PGNiG Obrot Detaliczny.
+The gas will be delivered by PGNiG's unit PGNiG Obrot Detaliczny.
+RIA news agency quoted a spokesperson for Novatek as saying that the company was ready to resume gas supplies as soon as possible.

+"The end-consumers should not suffer in this situation," he was quoted as saying.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)